Kerensk1y/News_parser/README.md

-# Parsing news websites
+# Parsing news websites :newspaper:
-&emsp;Sending updates is done in a pre-defined file in the Telegram channel called **'t0ken.py'** :incoming_envelope:
+Sending updates is done in a pre-defined file in the Telegram channel called **'t0ken.py'** :incoming_envelope:

 It should contain two variables:
 _'channel_id'_ (the channel identifier, including '@') and _'API_KEY'_ (the key for interacting with the bot).
 The storage